-We suggest that you analyze how other applications are using the geolocation feature.
+We suggest you analyze how other GPS apps are using the geolocation feature.
 Perhaps, these exciting examples will give you the idea of a great location-based app able to improve your user experience.
 After all, this aim should be your main priority.

-The Scope application allows you to see what is happening in different parts of the globe at this particular moment.
+Scope, one of the mobile apps with GPS geolocation, allows you to see what is happening in different parts of the globe at a particular moment.
 It's very simple: users are forming a network of anonymous witnesses marked on the map.
-You choose, for example, a city in Japan, find a user there and send a request: "Show what's going on!".
+You choose, let us say, a city in Japan, find a user there and send a request: "Show what's going on!".
 In response, you get a short video panorama.

 This is the official location-based application of the European Mediterranean Seismological Center (EMSC-CSEM).
 LastQuake has been developed by seismologists, it's aimed to alert the public and collect evidence in real time.

 For earthquake detection, EMSC uses the latest techniques based on: